Xinpeng0930/Code_for_AP_NH3/README.md

-# Air pollution study repository
+# Ammonia emissions by product
 Hello world!
 This is the repository for Xinpeng's Air pollution study.